 This course presents the role of evidence in the development and critical analysis of PT clinical practice guidelines and recommendations.
 Students practice analyzing, weighting, comparing and integrating sources of evidence.
 Methods of integrating various forms of evidence are covered including: examination and intervention systematic reviews, meta-analyses and clinical practice guidelines.
 The role of the PT's experience and background, patient, family, and stakeholders in the development of clinical practice guidelines will be analyzed.Current topics such as the role of Telemedicine and theories of Behavioral Change will be discussed, compared and integrated into plans of care and clinical use.

 This integrated clinical experience course provides experiences that are commensurate with a DPT student's current academic level.
-It is designed to expose first-year DPT students to physical therapist practice prior to their first formal Clinical Education Experience.
-Beyond additional clinical experience and exposure, second-year DPT students will engage in a mentorship model to develop teaching and professional leadership skills integral to the student experience.
+It is designed to expose novice DPT students to physical therapist practice prior to their first formal Clinical Education Experience.
+Beyond additional clinical experience and exposure, second and third-year DPT students will engage in a mentorship model to develop teaching and professional leadership skills integral to the student experience.
 Under the direct supervision of licensed physical therapists, DPT students will apply knowledge and clinical skills from lecture and laboratory coursework directly to patients.
 Students will apply the patient-client management model for health promotion and wellness, and the restoration of function while practicing clinical documentation, patient and peer communication, and the development of professional core values.

 This course introduces the second year physical therapy student to various topics related to specialized physical therapy management of patients.
 Topics include, but are not restricted to: lower extremity prosthetic and orthotic management, hand orthotic fabrication, introduction to ergonomic principles, ergonomic design of seating systems and workstations, cumulative trauma disorders, work site analysis, functional capacity evaluation, lumbar stabilization exercises, the acute care environment, post-mastectomy management, and aquatic therapy interventions.